open-policy-agent/gatekeeper/website/versioned_docs/version-v3.7.x/cloud-specific.md

 - create a new firewall rule from master to private nodes to open port `8443` (or any other custom port)
   - https://cloud.google.com/kubernetes-engine/docs/how-to/private-clusters#add_firewall_rules
-- make the pod to run on privileged port 443 (need to run pod as root)
+- make the pod to run on privileged port 443 (need to run pod as root, or have `NET_BIND_SERVICE` capability)
   - update Gatekeeper deployment manifest spec:
-    - remove `securityContext` settings that force the pods not to run as root
+    - add `NET_BIND_SERVICE` to `securityContext.capabilities.add` to allow binding on privileged ports as non-root
     - update port from `8443` to `443`
     ```yaml
     containers: